Recommended Outdoor Destinations

 Our ‘Discover Central Japan’ page introduces the region and some of the strongest reasons to visit.
 On this page, we will introduce 10 outdoor destinations and activities – attractions that we consider green and healthy – waiting for you in Central Japan:

-1 / Skiing & Snowboarding / winter only
+1 / ASIA’S BEST SKIING & SNOWBOARDING / winter early-spring

 As host of the 1998 Winter Olympic Games, Nagano is proud of its Olympic heritage.
 Nagano alone is home to around 80 resorts however only a few were lucky enough to host events including Hakuba Happo One.
 Several events took place in and around Happo One, establishing Hakuba’s global profile.
 To this day, the resorts of Hakuba can lay claim to being Nagano’s most international and popular.
 Plenty to keep you entertained on your winter adventure!